esl/exometer_report_graphite/README.md

 #### <a name="Configuring_graphite_reporter">Configuring graphite reporter</a> ####

-Below is an example of the a graphite reporter application environment, with its correct location in the hierarchy:
+Below is an example of a graphite reporter application environment, with its correct location in the hierarchy:

 ```erlang